 Orgasmic.
 Sensual.
 Ecstatic.
 This is the experience of truth.
 For our ancestors, the phenomena which produced such sensual experience was appreciated.
 Ultimately, our progenitors felt indebted, and in reflection, they revered the sensual experience — they drew temporal and spatial definition, capturing it in name: the beautiful

 , the good

 .
-The human soul could hardly be felt as a creation of the human soul.
-And in these times the meditations of kings led to expressions of sublime humility.
-In reading these mediations today, we transport ourselves by way of a silent profundity — we listen to the words as a deaf man who experiences the power of the trumpet’s blast,
+The human soul could hardly be felt as responsible for such creation, and in these times the meditations of kings led to expressions of humility.
+In reading these meditations today, we transport ourselves by way of a silent profundity — we listen to the words as a deaf man who experiences the power of the trumpet’s blast,

 “Beautiful things are beautiful in themselves and sufficient to themselves.
 Praise is extraneous.”

 “Does anything genuinely beautiful need supplementing?
 No more than justice does — or truth, or kindness, or humility.
 Are any of those improved by being praised?
 Or damaged by contempt?”

 “Is an emerald suddenly flawed if no one admires it?”

 These passages come to us by way of a translation of Marcus Aurelius’ diarylike meditations by Martin Hammond.

 But let us stop for just a moment.
 With all fairness to yourself and the Roman emperor, try asking yourself this — how uncanny did these reflections strike you?
 In all honesty, wasn’t a certain degree of dissociation required for appreciating their profundity?
 I mean, wouldn’t you be embarrassed to express the sentiments of the emperor as your own, today?
 Imagine if a friend was standing right in front of you right now; how do you anticipate this friend’s reaction?
 Would you not expect laughter?
 Would you not be accused of speaking absurdities? “…beautiful things are beautiful in themselves…” — seriously?